Bacteria structure is tiny, microscopic, and unicellular.

 - This character of bacteria is similar to plant cells having a cell wall.

-- The muco-polypeptide is a polymer of N-Acetyl muramic acid (NAM) and N-acetylglucosamine (NAG).
+- The muco-polypeptide is a polymer of N-acetyl muramic acid (NAM) and N-acetylglucosamine (NAG).
 Unlike plants, bacterial cell walls lack cellulose.

-- The gram positive bacteria have a thick wall made of single layers of mucopeptide.
+- The gram-positive bacteria have a thick wall made of single layers of mucopeptide.

 Cell membrane